Skip to Content

 After the peak begins the deceleration.
 At this point, the behavior becomes less and less severe.

 When your child reaches the state of depletion, they will feel drained.
 During this time, focus on re-establishing your child’s routine and starting anew.
 Do not nag, blame, punish, or force apologies.
-Your child is recovering from an extremely stressful event.

 Look back at where things started to go awry and plan what you can do next time to prevent the same escalation from occurring.
+Any insights you can get from your child about what they were thinking and feeling and why will be invaluable.

 How to Successfully Prevent Autism Meltdowns